 1 – Purple doesn't like memory foam and so you won't see any in their products.

-2 – The Hyper Elastic Polymer takes different forms and formats but it will be the material closest to you.
-They don’t add a layer between you, the cover and the mattress or pillow.
-That’s how you get the full effect of the flexible properties of the comfort grid.
+2 – The Hyper Elastic Polymer or “comfort grid” takes different forms and formats but it will be the material closest to your head or body.
+They don't add a layer between you, the cover and the mattress or pillow.
+That's how you get the full effect of the flexible properties of the comfort grid.

 3 – Purple sheets and covers for the mattresses and all but the Purple Plush pillow are stretchy so that it can move with the comfort grid.
 This allows you to get the full effect and feel of Purple's unique comfort grid.
 The Purple Plush makes absolutely no sense for this brand because it breaks all of the rules.

 Each pillow has a 100 night trial and a 1 year warranty you can return your pillow for a full refund if you're not satisfied.

 I have done this once and it worked well.
 Purple is US based and handle returns efficiently.
 I got my money back pretty quick.
 I GUARANTEE this isn't often how things go with mattress companies and it can be so frustrating.

 This is Purple's original pillow, the first one they came out with.
 It's famous for its weight.
 In the world of pillows it's a heavyweight.
 Weighing in at almost 10 lbs it can double as a personal security device in case of break ins at your house!
 Just hit the thief over the head and knock them out!